On the Smallest Support Size of Integer Solutions to Linear Equations: Related work

 \section{Related work}

 Problem \eqref{eq:def:min:support} has garnered interest from multiple research disciplines.
 For example, an interesting problem is to find nonnegative integer solutions to $Ax=b$.
-Define the \textit{integer conic hull} generated by the columns of $A$ to be the vectors that can be represented as nonnegative integer combinations of the columns of $A$, i.e. $\intcone(A):=\{Ax\mid x\in \Z_{\geq 0}^n\}$.
+Define the \textit{integer conic hull} generated by the columns of $A$ to be the vectors that can be represented as nonnegative integer combinations of the columns of $A$, denoted as $\intcone(A):=\{Ax\mid x\in \Z_{\geq 0}^n\}$.
 Let